Continuous Deployment of a Static Website#

 sem create secret aws-website \ --file ~/.aws/config:/home/semaphore/.aws/config \ --file ~/.aws/credentials:/home/semaphore/.aws/credentials

-The above ensures that the files sourced from our local machine will be placed in the home directory of the user which executes our code on Semaphore.
+This ensures that the files sourced from our local machine will be placed in the home directory of the user executing our code on Semaphore.

 Finally, create a file